felipeminuzzi/felipeminuzzi.github.io/content/authors/admin/_index.md

 superuser: true

 # Role/position/tagline
-role: Adjunct Professor of Mathematics
+role: Assistant Professor of Mathematics

 # Organizations/Affiliations to show in About widget
 organizations: